The equivalence between Feynman transform and Verdier duality: Introduction

+Dualities in other related structures, such as Koszul duality for PROPs (\cite{v}), etc., have been proposed as well.
+This would be of fundamental importance as it would illuminate many aspects of the theory of operads (reformulating algebraic structures into geometric languages has already been shown to be powerful in many areas in mathematics).

+As an example of the usefulness of our equivalence, we present a simple and intuitive proof of the property that the Feynman transform is a homotopy functor and has a homotopy inverse.
+More examples and applications will be left as a subject to a future work.

-The organization of this paper is as follows.
-In section 1, for self-completeness, we discuss preliminary results relevant to twisted modular operads, Feynman transform, combinatorial formulation of Verdier duality and {etc.} In section 2, we prove the main theorem, the equivalence between {the} Feynman transform and Verdier duality.
-The cyclic operad version of this equivalence is shown {to follow} from our result.
-Finally, a simple proof on the homotopy property of Feynman transform is discussed.
+The paper is organized as follows.
+In section 2, for self-completeness, we discuss preliminaries relevant to twisted modular operads, Feynman transform, combinatorial formulation of Verdier duality, etc. In section 3, we prove the main theorem, the equivalence between Feynman transform and Verdier duality.
+The cyclic version of this equivalence is shown {to follow} from our result.
+A simple proof on the homotopy property of Feynman transform is given.
+Finally, we discuss future projects in the direction of this paper.